-The Trust Board for Reach South Academy Trust is the admission authority for UTC Plymouth.
-The admission authority will comply with provisions within the School Admissions Code and the School Appeals Code available at www.gov.uk/government/publications/school-admissions-code--2
+The Trust Board of the Reach South Multi Academy Trust is the admission authority for Parkfield School.
+The admission authority will comply with provisions within the School Admissions Code and the School Appeals Code available at www.gov.uk/government/publications/school-admissions-code--2.
+The admission arrangements outlined within this document apply to admissions in the 2021/2022 academic year.